Estimation of Risk Contributions with MCMC: MCMC estimators

 \subsection{Choice of the proposal distribution}

-When implementing the MCMC, an appropriate choice of the proposal function $q$ is necessary.
-When choosing $q$, it is desirable that the Markov chain characterized by ($\ref{MH kernel}$) theoretically holds the {\it Central limit theorem} ($\ref{central limit theorem}$), and also, its asymptotic variance $(\ref{asymptotic variance})$ is as small as possible.
-Since the asymptotic variance $\Sigma_{h}$ can rarely be calculated explicitly in real situation, we usually rely on post-implementation review, i.e. evaluating the goodness of the selected proposal distribution after performing the MCMC.
-In this section, we introduce two empirical methods for checking validity of the proposal selection.
-We also provide some families of the proposal distributions for an appropriate choice of $q$.
-Theoretical verification of CLT will be carried over into Section $\ref{some theoretical results}$.
+When implementing the MH, an appropriate choice of the proposal function $q$ is necessary since it affects the asymptotic variance \eqref{asymptotic variance}.
+Since ${\bf \Sigma}_{h}$ can rarely be calculated explicitly in a real situation, a post-implementation review is usually conducted; that is, the goodness of the selected proposal distribution is evaluated after performing the MH.
+In this section, we introduce two methods for evaluating the selected proposal distribution.
+We also provide some families of proposal distributions for later use.